A beginner's guide to starting RC Drifting (Ver. 2026)

 Transmitter

-Most new transmitters will come with a pre-bound Receiver.
-The receiver is what stays on the car and “receives” the signal from the remote to send to the ESC, servo and gyro that plug into it.
-Any extra open ports after that can be used to power light kits or fans.
-Another great feature about upgrading past your basic ready-to-run remote is that if you decide to get another drift car or if you have previous RC cars already, you can buy spare receivers for those cars to use them all on the same remote as most higher end remotes have multiple model memory that you can assign each car to and switch between all on one remote.
+Most new transmitters will come with a pre-bound "receiver".
+The receiver is what stays on the car and “receives” the signals from the remote to send to the ESC, servo and gyro that plug into it.
+Any extra open ports after that can be used to power light kits, fans or other accessories.
+Another great feature about upgrading past your basic ready-to-run remote is that if you decide to get another drift car or if you have other RC cars already, you can buy spare receivers for those cars to use them all on the same remote as most higher end remotes have multiple model memory that you can assign each car to and switch between all on one remote.

 Batteries and Chargers